One of the most common conversations that I’ve had with people who met Sherman and Leroy for the first time was “I didn’t know they came in brown.”

 Acceptable Newfoundland Dog Colors in Canada

-According to the Candian Kennel Club, recognized colors of the Newfoundland are black and white & black (Landseer)
+According to the Candian Kennel Club, the recognized colors of Newfoundlands are black and white & black (Landseer)

-White markings on the chest, toes, and tip of tail are allowed.
+White markings on the chest, toes and tip of the tail are allowed.

-In the Landseer variety, the base colour is white with black markings.
+In the Landseer variety, the base color is white with black markings.

 The preferred pattern is a black head, saddle, rump, and upper tail.

 Acceptable Newfoundland Dog Colors in The U.K.